Guo-astro/mapbox-gl-js-docs/docs/pages/style-spec/layers.md

 {{
   <AppropriateImage
     imageId="layer-line"
-    alt="Outdoors style map with a dotted red line showing a hiking path."
+    alt="Outdoors style map with a red line showing a hiking path."
   />
 }}